tabahi/tabahidocs/docs/getting-started.md

 ---
 # Console

-Sign up or Login to console here: [console.tabahi.tech](https://console.tabahi.tech)
+Sign up or Login to the console here: [console.tabahi.tech](https://console.tabahi.tech)

 ## What is Tabahi Console